CSC207-UofT/course-project-group-051/src/phase2/design_document.md

 ### Demographic Analysis
 As described in the marketing proposal, this application is directly focused on the experience of UofT students.
 Since the application is not affiliated with the University of Toronto, it cannot actively check that the UTorID's entered as usernames are valid.
 The downside of this is that some users may be providing false information on their profiles.
 Naturally, the application will generate interest in those who are students at UofT, and a lower interest in non-UofT viewers.
 Since the application is targeted on the restricted domain of those with valid UTorID's, the lack of interest from other university students is key part in upholding UofT Tinder's validity and exclusivity.
 The development team's choice to limit the scope of the project was intentional, in order to appeal to the single UofT community.

+## Progress Report
+Our team developed more civil and productive communication, while respecting the abilities and constraints of each individual member.
+Throughout phase 2, communication via discord video/voice calls during scheduled meeting times enabled a more even spread of the workload.
+This section highlights some questions that lingered during phase 2, strategies that promoted efficient and well-balanced development, and the individual contributions of each member.

 ### Questions
 + A constant question was determining what the entities, use cases, and controllers should do or not do to abide by